Antennaria alpina: Names

-Antennaria alpina is know by the common names alpine pussytoes, alpine catsfoot, or alpine everlasting.
+Antennaria alpina is known by the common names alpine pussytoes, alpine catsfoot, or alpine everlasting.

 Range and habitat

 Alpine pussytoes are limited to alpine and boreal habitats.
 In Europe it is native to Norway, Sweden, Finland, and northern parts of European Russia.
 It grows in the mountains of Sweden and Norway in the south and towards the North Sea coast further to the north.
 In Asia it grows in the botanical area of the Magadan Oblast which also includes the Chukotka Autonomous Okrug at the far eastern tip of Russia.

 In North America it is found in Alaska and the three nortnern territories of Canda.
 Further south it grows in both Alberta and British Columbia in the west and parts of Ontario, Québec, Labrador, and Newfoundland in the east.
 In the contiguious US it only grows in Montana and Wyoming.
 The Natural Resources Conservation Service database only records it in six scattered counties in Montana.
 On Greenland it is a common plant found as far north at 75°23' N in the west and to 74°50' N in the east.
 It grows at elevations between 100 and 2400 meters.

 It grows in dry to moist tundra and alpine tundra.